GTI Perspectives on Critical Issues (2009-2013)

 A growing array of alternative ownership designs point to a fundamentally different kind of economy, where basic social architectures—the architectures of ownership—are designed to be life-supporting.
 This kind of economy may be more likely to create fair and just outcomes, to benefit the many rather than the few, and to enable an enduring human presence on a flourishing earth.
 Emerging ownership models represent the potential foundation for such an economy.
 They embody an emerging archetype that has yet to be recognized as a single phenomenon with a single name.
 This archetype provides an alternative to the dominant ownership archetype of today, which can be called “extractive,” for it aims at extracting maximum amounts of financial wealth.
 The emerging family of ownership designs can be called “generative,” for their aim is to generate the conditions for our common life to flourish.

-There is considerable uncertainty about how tightly ecology constrains planetary growth.
-Given this uncertainty, prudence dictates a conservative approach that takes limits to growth seriously.
 In an ecologically constrained world, both the global North and the global South need to consider new obligations and limits.
 A basic commitment to social justice requires that the claims of the poor, chiefly residing in the South, take precedence over the claims of the rich, chiefly residing in the North.
-The North may have to accept an actual reduction in conventional measures of standard of living to create ecological space for Southern growth.
-At any rate, the scope for further growth to contribute to well-being in affluent regions is quite limited, so the costs to the North of reducing growth may be modest—especially if a new economy is organized to provide the economic basis of a good life based on precepts other than more, more, and still more.
-While recognizing a priority for the poor imposes obligations on the North, this recognition cannot be a license for the South to replicate the wasteful disregard for ecosystem boundaries that has characterized growth in the North.
+The North may have to accept an actual reduction in conventional measures of standard of living to create ecological space for Southern growth, but the costs of tis could be modest if a new economy is organized to provide the economic basis of a good life based on precepts other than more, more, and still more.
+Recognition of a priority for the poor, however, cannot be a license for the South to replicate the wasteful disregard for ecosystem boundaries that has characterized growth in the North.
 Nor ought the South to countenance the wanton disregard for the claims of the disadvantaged that has allowed large islands of Northern poverty to continue to exist in oceans of Northern wealth.